amromeo/learnR/README.md

 ## R Walkthroughs

 ### Introduction to R
-- [Installing R](basics/installing_R.md): installing R and RStudio.
+- [Installing R](basics/installing_R.html): installing R and RStudio.
-- [Some R educational resources](basics/resources.md): installing R and RStudio.
+- [Some R educational resources](basics/resources.html): installing R and RStudio.
-- [Heights of students versus their parents](heights/heights.md): a "hello world"-style introduction to the R environment.
-- [Installing a library](basics/installing_library.md): installing the mosaic library from within RStudio.
+- [Installing a library](basics/installing_library.html): installing the mosaic library from within RStudio.

+### Baby steps with R
+We will learn R by doing and through exercises.
+The following are a bunch of hopefully useful tutorials/exercises to get you started.
+Feel free to peruse the internet, there are plenty of these sorts of things.

+1. To learn the basics, open the 1_RBasics.Rmd file in the directory 'tutorials' and follow the instructions.
+2. Dataframe is to R as spreadsheet is to Excel.
+Open the 1_RDataframe.Rmd file in the directory 'tutorials' and follow the instructions to learn more.

 ### Exploratory data analysis
 - [Survival on the Titanic](titanic/titanic.md): basics of contingency tables.